Category — News

 As the first release of Chuffed Buff Books, Sunday Snaps: The Stories has been compiled, edited and published by CBB’s sole proprietor, Susan May James, over at Scribble & Scatter.
 It’s available in a physical as well as electronic editions, and has been produced in aid of a very good cause: the Canadian Red Cross Homecare Services.

 - The Book Depository (offers free worldwide delivery)

 - Foyles (order on-line, pick up in store, save on delivery)

 - Blackwell’s (through special order)

-It can also still be ordered from the Chuffed Buff Books website.
+It can also be ordered direct from the Chuffed Buff Books website.

-And do remember: proceeds from the sale of this book are donated to Canadian Red Cross Homecare Services.
-For details on the Canadian Red Cross, or to donate without purchasing a book, please click HERE.
+Proceeds from the sale of this book are donated to Canadian Red Cross Homecare Services.
+For details on the Canadian Red Cross, or to donate without purchasing a book, please click here.